 Risks of Having Irish Twins:

 - Health Risks to Mother as stated above, it takes time for women’s bodies to recover, so during contractions, it is essential to rest.

 - In my situation, Luke weighed more than my first son, Jack.
 It can vary by different individuals, so I would not recommend stressing over it.

 - Scarcity of breastmilk as breastfeeding during pregnancy might lead to contractions due to the release of oxytocin in one’s body, and she may also witness her milk to dry up.

-- High autism risk as a sibling born less than a year after her older sibling is three times more susceptible to the risk of autism than those who have a much more significant gap.
+- High autism risk as a sibling born less than a year after her older sibling is more susceptible to the risk of autism than those who have a much more significant gap.
 It could be related to prematurity, lack of nutrients, and various other factors.

 - Complications with placenta due to back-to-back pregnancies may lead to severe complications with the placenta, i.e., placenta previa and placental abruption.
 In placenta previa, the placenta lies low in the uterus, possibly covering the cervix, which may lead to bleeding.
 Placental abruption is a condition wherein, placenta disconnects from the uterine wall.
 It can result in heavy bleeding due to the tear in all connecting blood vessels.
 It can also prove life-threatening for the mother.